José Ángel Antelo: UCAM Murcia

-After being nominated as the best national player of the 2011–12 LEB Oro season with Cáceres Patrimonio de la Humanidad, he signs with Liga ACB team UCAM Murcia.
+After being nominated as the best national player of the 2011–12 LEB Oro season with Cáceres Patrimonio de la Humanidad, Antelo signed with Liga ACB team UCAM Murcia.
+In late 2013, he suffered a cruciate ligament injury in a collision with Tibor Pleiß.
+His team reached the playoffs in 2015–16, losing in the quarter-finals to Real Madrid.

 On 27 March 2019, during the 2018–19 season and after spending seven years in Murcia, suffering several injuries, Antelo announced his retirement from the professional basketball.
+He remained at Universidad Católica San Antonio de Murcia to work for its sports services, and studied a Master of Business Administration in sports marketing.

 National team career

-Antelo played in all Spanish young teams, being with the U18 team champion of the FIBA Europe Under-18 Championship in 2004.
+Antelo played in all Spanish youth teams, being with the U18 team that were champions of the FIBA Europe Under-18 Championship in 2004.
+He averaged 19.3 points and 10.5 rebounds in that tournament.
 In the same year, he also won the Albert Schweitzer Tournament played at Mannheim.
+At the 2006 FIBA Europe Under-20 Championship, he was sent home for committing a serious foul.